davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 # Integration and Messaging

-There will be a lot of question on this topic, expecially SQS.
+There will be a lot of question on this topic, especially SQS.
 Applications need to share data, to communicate with each other.

 ## Patterns

-- Syncrhonous: app to app direcly, e.g. via HTTP
+- Synchronous: app to app directly, e.g. via HTTP
   - spikes: one service can overwhelm the other with too many requests
 - Asynchronous: event based, via some middleware service, e.g. a queue
   - spikes: decouple and scale the middleware with, e.g SQS, SNS, Kinesis